Best Lasagna Soup Recipe

 Stove Top Instructions

-- In a large pot on the stove, heat olive oil.
-Add the ground beef to the oil and cook the ground beef for 10 minutes until browned.
-Add onion and garlic.
-Sauté for an additional 5-7 minutes until onions/garlic are translucent.
+- In a large pot on the stove, heat olive oil for 3 minutes over medium high heat.
+Add the ground beef to the hot oil and cook the ground beef for 10 minutes until browned.

 Instant Pot Instructions